romaryd/AgentLaboratory/README.md

 #### [Tip #3] ✅ You can load previous saves from checkpoints ✅

 **If you lose progress, internet connection, or if a subtask fails, you can always load from a previous state.** All of your progress is saved by default in the `state_saves` variable, which stores each individual checkpoint.
-Just pass the following arguments when running `ai_lab_repo.py`
+Just pass the following arguments when running `laboratory`

-`python ai_lab_repo.py --api-key "API_KEY_HERE" --research-topic "YOUR RESEARCH IDEA" --llm-backend "o1-mini" --load-existing True --load-existing-path "save_states/LOAD_PATH"`
+`laboratory --api-key "API_KEY_HERE" --research-topic "YOUR RESEARCH IDEA" --llm-backend "o1-mini" --load-existing True --load-existing-path "save_states/LOAD_PATH"`

 -----